countvajhula/mantra/README.rst

 How It Works
 ------------

 Upon each key sequence being entered by you on the `Emacs command loop <https://www.gnu.org/software/emacs/manual/html_node/elisp/Command-Overview.html>`_, a listener (on the pre-command and post-command hooks) does basic "lexing" on this input to ensure that it isn't an empty or otherwise invalid sequence.
-Then, it notifies every configured repeat ring of the key sequence.
-Each ring checks its own condition to start recording the sequence.
-If the condition is met, or if recording is already in progress, then the key sequence is accumulated in a local state variable until either a stop condition is met (in which case the full composite sequence is stored in the ring), or an abort condition is met (in which case the state is cleared and is not stored).
+Then, it notifies every configured parser of the key sequence.
+Each parser checks its own condition to start recording the sequence.
+If the condition is met, or if recording is already in progress, then the key sequence (or any parsed representation within the context of this sequence and the Emacs environment) is accumulated in a local state variable until either a stop condition is met (in which case the full composite state is published as the result of parsing), or an abort condition is met (in which case the state is simply cleared so that parsing may begin afresh).

-The repeat rings themselves are fixed-size ring data structures, so that they contain a history of length N, with the oldest key sequences being overwritten as new ones are recorded.

-Finally, the repeat rings are all stored in a dynamically sized ring of repeat rings that is aware of recency.

-Key sequences on each repeat ring may be "repeated" simply by executing them as keyboard macros, via ``execute-kbd-macro``.
-The function ``mantra-repeat`` simply repeats the macro on the most recently used repeat ring.

 Further Reading
 ---------------

-This package generalizes Vim's dot operator and is based on the perspective developed in `A Vimlike Fluency <https://countvajhula.com/2021/01/21/vim-tip-of-the-day-a-series/>`_, especially:
+This package is informed by the perspective developed in `A Vimlike Fluency <https://countvajhula.com/2021/01/21/vim-tip-of-the-day-a-series/>`_, especially:

 - `Living the High Life <https://countvajhula.com/2021/02/02/vim-tip-of-the-day-living-the-high-life/>`_
 - `Saying More (Macros) <https://countvajhula.com/2021/02/08/vim-tip-of-the-day-saying-more-macros/>`_